Overview

 How Unblend.me Facilitates Unblending in Real-Time

 Unblending sounds simple, but practicing it during daily stress is hard.
-That's why Unblend.me is designed to be your instant guide.
-If you're still unclear on what blending means, start there first:
+That's why Unblend.me is designed to be your instant guide — see our IFS therapy app overview for the full tour, explore the IFS chatbot page for the product-intent version, or, if you're still unclear on what blending means, start there first:

 Unblending is the opposite of reacting.
 It is the conscious choice to pause and lead with your highest qualities.